MyVeli/bookkeeping/README.md

 Current state:
 * registration, login and logout have been implemented
 * it's possible to add new books to the system and visibility is restricted by user account
 * it's possible to add new statuses and genres
+* User can add friends
+* User can loan books to friends
+* User can change the status of books
-* UI is very rough
+* UI is missing styling and thus very rough

 <br>
 Testing:<br>
 heroku link:
 https://tsohabookkeeping.herokuapp.com/ <br>
 Register a new account, login with it.
-From the index page you can add new status or new book.
+From the index page you can add new status, book or friend.